ajs-voices/clandestine-providence-ascendant-1/manuscript/065-leader-of-the-pack.md

 Elena called after me as Isabel and I were leaving the conference room we'd called her father from.
 "Nox, darling.
 Can we talk?"

 I turned and waved my hand as I had other things to take care of.
 My life hadn't gotten easier being pack leader it became even busier.
 "Without Isabel, sorry dear."
+She said to Isabel with a smile.

 I shrugged.
 "You know I'll just tell her anyway right?"